tsobe/lobiani/README.md

 	- Customer is notified

 # Backlog
-- As an inventory operator I want to define the item so that instances of items can be added later
+- As an inventory operator I want to define the item so that actual items can be added later
-- As an inventory operator I want to add item so that it can be purchased by customers
+- As an inventory operator I want to add item to stock so that it can be purchased by customers
 - As a sales manager I want to describe product so that all the important information is presented to the customer
 - As a sales manager I want to publish/unpublish product to control whether a product will be visible (and hence sellable) to customer
 - As a billing manager I want to assign price to a product so that customer can be charged appropriately